Wolverine971/9takes/src/blog/people/historical/Friedrich-Nietzsche.md

 <p class="firstLetter">"He who has a why to live can bear almost any how."</p>

 You've come across his quotes, skimmed his writings, or at least heard his name mentioned in philosophical circles.
 Friedrich Nietzsche, a towering figure in the world of philosophy, continues to shape our understanding of existence and morality centuries after his death.
 But what if we tell you there's another layer to Nietzsche that remains largely unexplored?
-An enigmatic enneagram Type 5.
+An enigmatic Enneagram type 5.

 <details>
 <summary class="accordion">TL;DR: Why Friedrich Nietzsche is an Enneagram type 5</summary>
 <div class="panel">
 <ul>
-<li>Nietzsche exhibited defining characteristics of an Enneagram Type 5 through his relentless quest for knowledge, and by seeking answers to profound questions about morality and existence.
+<li>Nietzsche exhibited defining characteristics of an Enneagram type 5 through his relentless quest for knowledge, and by seeking answers to profound questions about morality and existence.
 This reflects insatiable curiosity and need for intellectual autonomy.
 </li>
 <li>Nietzsche's inner world was a sanctuary for contemplation and intellectual pursuit.
 He cherished solitude, choosing introspective reflection over social interaction - a quintessential trait of Type 5.
 Nietzsche's intellectual detachment is seen in his philosophical works, rich with insights into the human condition.
 </li>